CHI at Temple Street

 Directions to the Phlebotomy (Blood test) Department

-The Phlebotomy Department is located on the ground floor of Temple Street’s Outpatients Department (OPD).
+The Phlebotomy Department is located on the ground floor of CHI at Temple Street’s Outpatients Department (OPD).
 Please enter the main entrance of the OPD and walk straight to the end of the corridor.
 You will then see signs for the Phlebotomy Room on the left hand side.

 GP Referrals for Phlebotomy